How Much Do Window Treatments Cost in 2025?

 Materials

-Along with the curtains and drapes themselves, you’ll also need materials like a curtain rod or curtain rings.
-The total cost will depend on the size of your windows and the scope of the installation.
+You’ll need materials like a curtain rod or rings.
+The total cost depends on the window size and the scope of installation.

 Valances

-Valances are shorter than curtains and drapes, so they’re typically more affordable.
-Like other window treatments, the total cost for valances depends on the size, material, and quality.
+Valances are shorter and more affordable.
+Costs depend on size, material, and quality.

 Curtain Rod

-While DIY may work for simple curtain installations, hiring a professional makes larger projects more manageable, especially when installing add-ons like shades or custom fittings.
-Hiring a professional window blind installer near you is recommended for complex treatments like custom shutters or motorized blinds, ensuring a perfect fit and offering assistance in selecting options that match your vision and budget.
+Hiring a professional makes larger projects more manageable, especially when installing add-ons like shades or custom fittings.
+For complex treatments like custom shutters or motorized blinds, professional window blind installers near you ensure a perfect fit and help select options that match your vision and budget.

 How HomeAdvisor Gets Its Cost Data